Could It Be Stress? One Way to Look at Challenging Situations

 Knowing the person you care for and spending quality time with them will help you better understand their preferences and routines.
 This will help create a sense of safety—one where the ego isn’t as threatened, and where control and trust can be nurtured.

 Sonia Lupien and her team are experts in the field of stress and I highly recommend checking out their research at the Centre for Studies on Human Stress for more information about the model.
+You can also have a look at one of her talks HERE.
+While this talk is aimed for parents, her talk is extremely valuable to understand what is stress and how to cope with it as a carer.

 Sonia Lupien and her team are experts on stress.
 Check out their research at the Centre for Studies on the Human Stress for more information about the model and ways to cope with stress HERE

-Buy the book on Amazon HERE
+Buy the book Well Stressed: Manage Stress Before It Turns Toxic on Amazon HERE

 Add comment